Scale decomposition in compressible turbulence: Inertial dynamics sec:inertialscalerange

 \subsection{Deformation work}

 The first term in kinetic energy SGS flux, $\Pi_\ell$ in eq. (\ref{largeKE}), is the contribution from \emph{deformation work} done by \emph{large-scale strain} $\partial_j\wt{u}_i$ against the \emph{subgrid stress} $\OL\rho\,\wt\tau(u_i,u_j)$ (see for example \cite{TL}).
 This is similar to its incompressible counterpart except that the strain is not traceless here.
-It acts as a sink in the large-scale kinetic energy budget (\ref{largeKE}) and represents that part of the kinetic energy transferred from scales larger than $\ell$ to smaller scales at point $\bx$ in the flow.
+It acts as a sink in the large-scale kinetic energy budget (\ref{largeKE}) and as source in the complementary small-scale kinetic budget (\ref{smallKE}), and represents that part of the kinetic energy transferred from scales larger than $\ell$ to smaller scales at point $\bx$ in the flow.

 Furthermore, $\Pi_\ell(\bx)$ is Galilean invariant due to the subtracted large-scale terms in definition (\ref{Favrestress}) of the turbulent stress.
 Other definitions of the SGS flux are possible such as $\wt{u}_i \partial_j(\OL\rho\wt\tau(u_i,u_j))$ which differs from our definition (\ref{flux1}) by a total gradient $\partial_j(\OL\rho \wt u_i \wt\tau(u_i,u_j))$.
-However, this definition is not pointwise Galilean invariant, so the amount of ``energy cascade'' at any point $\bx$ in the fluid according to such a definition would depend on the observer's velocity! \cite{Kraichnan64}, \cite{Speziale85}, and \cite{Germano92} all emphasized the importance of Galilean invariance.
-More recently, \cite{EyinkAluie09} and \cite{AluieEyink09} showed that Galilean invariance was necessary for scale-locality of the cascade.
+However, this definition is not pointwise Galilean invariant, so the amount of ``energy cascade'' at any point $\bx$ in the fluid according to such a definition would depend on the observer's velocity.
+Kraichnan \cite{Kraichnan64}, Speziale \cite{Speziale85}, and Germano \cite{Germano92} all emphasized the importance of Galilean invariance.
+More recently, Eyink and Aluie \cite{EyinkAluie09,AluieEyink09,AluieEyink10} showed that Galilean invariance was necessary for scale-locality of the cascade.
 There are non-Galilean-invariant terms in our budget (\ref{largeKE}) but, as is physically natural, they are all associated with space transport $\bJ$ of kinetic energy.

-Another physical requirement on the flux $\Pi_\ell(\bx)$ is that it should vanish in the absence of fluctuations at scales smaller than $\ell$ (or a moderate fraction thereof); for example, when $\ell$ is equal to $2\pi/K_{max}$, where $K_{max}$ is the maximum wavenumber in a direct numerical simulation (DNS).
+Another physical requirement on the flux $\Pi_\ell(\bx)$ is that it should vanish in the absence of fluctuations at scales smaller than $\ell$ (or a moderate fraction thereof); for example, when $\ell$ is equal to $2\pi/K_{max}$, where $K_{max}$ is the maximum wavenumber in a numerical simulation \cite{AluieKurien11}.
 This is satisfied by our definition of $\Pi_\ell(\bx)$ identically at every point $\bx$ in the flow.
-Other definitions of an energy flux are possible, such as the ``unsubtracted flux'' of an incompressible flow critiqued in \cite{EyinkAluie09} and \cite{AluieEyink09},
+Other definitions of an energy flux are possible, such as the ``unsubtracted flux'' of an incompressible flow critiqued in \cite{EyinkAluie09,AluieEyink09},

 which is often employed in literature that considers the sharp-spectral filter.
 Here, ${\cal NL}_{i}$ denotes the nonlinearity in the momentum equation.

 Using such a filter, the ``unsubtracted flux'' across wavenumber $K$ is computed as